 - Information identifying the specific 5G VN group, this information enables the NF service consumer to create UPF event exposure subscription targeting to all the users or PDU sessions belongs to this specific 5G VN group.

 - PDU session type. this information enables the NF service consumer to create UPF event exposure subscription targeting to all the users establishing the same PDU session type, e.g., Ethernet PDU session.

-Editor's note: It should be clarified to which extent a new PDU session type parameter would really help in comparison with the existing DNN parameter as it can be assumed that the DNN implicitly denotes a PDU session type in most cases.
+NOTE m: Several allowed PDU session types are supported for a given data network as specified in clause 6.1.6.2.11 of 3GPP TS 29.503 [b].

+NOTE n: Several PDU session types are supported for a given VN group as specified in clause 6.1.6.2.39 of 3GPP TS 29.503 [b] for Nudm_SubscriberDataManagement Service.
+Several PDU session types are allowed to be provisioned for a given VN group as specified in clause 6.5.6.2.7of 3GPP TS 29.503 [b] for Nudm_ParameterProvision Service.

 - RAT type, this information enables the NF service consumer to create UPF event exposure subscription targeting to all the users with the same RAT type, e.g., NG-REDCAP or a specific NTN RAT Type.

 3) The UPF reports the measurements of such PDU sessions (up to the maximum size of the message) in a same notification message towards the NF service consumer (the message indicates to which PDU session each measurement applies).